krzemienski/awesome-from-stars/README.md

 * [Deadshot0x7/007-TheBond](https://github.com/Deadshot0x7/007-TheBond): This Script will help you to gather information about your victim or friend.
 * [humanlayer/12-factor-agents](https://github.com/humanlayer/12-factor-agents): What are the principles we can use to build LLM-powered software that is actually good enough to put in the hands of production customers?
 * [21st-dev/1code](https://github.com/21st-dev/1code): Orchestration layer for coding agents (Claude Code, Codex)
-* [1Panel-dev/1Panel](https://github.com/1Panel-dev/1Panel): 🔥 1Panel offers an intuitive web interface for a Linux server / VPS, making it easy to manage OpenClaw agents, local LLMs, websites, databases, containers, files, and scheduled tasks.
+* [1Panel-dev/1Panel](https://github.com/1Panel-dev/1Panel): 🔥 Take full control of your VPS with 1Panel.
+Deploy OpenClaw and websites in one click.
 * [Chalarangelo/30-seconds-of-code](https://github.com/Chalarangelo/30-seconds-of-code): Coding articles to level up your development skills
 * [Naresh-Khatri/3d-portfolio](https://github.com/Naresh-Khatri/3d-portfolio): Showcasing my web dev skills with 3D magic, slick interactions, and cutting-edge design.
 * [Jnzzi/4464_L3-CDM](https://github.com/Jnzzi/4464_L3-CDM): None